 There are worse crimes.

-In December 2014, Paul Thomas Anderson's adaptation of the novel was released.
-It'll be interesting to see what makes the cut and what doesn't.
+In December 2014, Paul Thomas Anderson's film adaptation of the novel was released, starring Joaquin Phoenix as Doc, I was interested in seeing what made the cut and what didn't.
 Two or so hours of a film versus almost 400 pages of text.
 While it didn't annoy me as much as the novel did, I still found it a rather disappointing slog, a film of its era turning another era into a cynical caricature.

 -- Publishers Weekly